 Academics and research

 Being an adventurous student doesn’t mean sitting and staring at textbooks.
 At Boise State University, it means experiencing “a-ha!” moments during research projects and working side-by-side with award-winning professors.
 Most universities only allow graduate students to participate in research.
 Our commitment to providing direct, hands-on learning for all of our students results in unmatched research exposure and opportunity.
 Besides providing you with opportunities to work alongside nationally recognized scholars, your research experience can also help open the door to graduate school or an exciting career.

 Finish in Four

 Small-town warmth meets big-city amenities in Idaho’s capital city of Boise.
-The largest urban area between Portland and Salt Lake City, Boise is home to more than 660,000 people.
-Yet, remarkably, it manages to keep its friendly neighborhood charm intact in a beautiful sunny climate.
+The largest urban area between Portland and Salt Lake City, Boise is home to more than 700,000 people.
+Yet, remarkably, it manages to keep its friendly neighborhood charm intact in a beautiful, sunny climate.
 According to Kiplinger’s Personal Finance magazine, Boise is one of the 10 great places in America that “will only get better.”
-A young city with a median resident age of just 33 years, Boise also maintains a healthy creative class.
-Professionals who work as scientists, engineers, architects, educators, writers, artists, or entertainers serve as the catalysts necessary for a thriving metropolis.
+A young city with a median resident age of just 36 years, Boise also maintains a healthy creative class.
+Professionals who work as scientists, engineers, architects, educators, writers, artists, and entertainers serve as the catalysts necessary for a thriving metropolis.

 • Get involved in one of the 200 student clubs and organizations on campus.

-• Our Service-Learning program is the largest in the state, engaging more than 30,000 students in giving an excess of 816,000 hours of service to community organizations.
+• Our Service-Learning program is the largest in the state, engaging more than 36,000 students in giving an excess of 890,000 hours of service to community organizations since 2000.

 • Boise State University is among the first honorees in the League of American Bicyclists’ new Bicycle Friendly Universities program for having an exceptional environment where bicycling can thrive.